 One downside of living in Canterbury is that it can take a long time to commute to work.
 In Canterbury, the average commute to work is 33.84 minutes, which is quite a bit higher than the national average.

-Canterbury is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Canterbury does not have a public transit system used by locals to get to and from work.

 The per capita income in Canterbury in 2022 was $45,668, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,672 for a family of four.